A Bookcase or an Etagere?

 Painting a Unique Etagere

-The entire etagere was hand painted with Derby by Kristi Kuehl Pure Home Paint.
+The entire etagere was hand painted black.
 And yep, I had to break out the step stool to get to the tippy top of the etagere.

 In between coats of paint, I lightly sanded to ensure a super smooth finish, especially on the shelving areas.

-Instead of sealing the piece with a clear sealer I decided to seal with Ebony Protective Glaze, which is a black tinted sealer.
+Instead of sealing the piece with a clear sealer I decided to seal with a black tinted sealer.
 I pretty much always seal my black painted pieces with a tinted black sealer, this just makes more sense to me.
+You can add a bit of black paint to your clear sealer to do this too.
+(I do the same with white)

 The Result – Classic Black Painted Etagere